IBM/permuted-bAbI-dialog-tasks/README.txt

 Contact
 ==========================================
-For more details on the dataset and baselines, see the paper "Learning End-to-End Goal-Oriented Dialog with Multiple Answers" by Janarthanan Rajendran*, Jatin Ganhotra*, Satinder Singh and Lazaros Polymenakos (arxiv link).
+For more details on the dataset and baselines, see the paper "Learning End-to-End Goal-Oriented Dialog with Multiple Answers" by Janarthanan Rajendran*, Jatin Ganhotra*, Satinder Singh and Lazaros Polymenakos (https://arxiv.org/abs/1808.09996).
+(*Equal Contribution)

 For any information, contact Jatin Ganhotra : jatinganhotra (at) us (dot) ibm (dot) com .